-A few additional points about the long-run evolution of the wealth-income ratio β_t might be worth noting here.35 Consider first the 1820-1913 period.
-We find that β_t gradually rose from about 550%-600% around 1820 to about 650%-700% around 1900-1910 (see Figure 2).
-The real growth rate g of national income was 1.0%.36 The savings rate s was about 8%-9%, so that the average savings-induced wealth growth rate g{ws} =s/ β was 1.4%.
-I.e. it was larger than g.
-This explains why the wealth-income ratio was rising during the 19th century: savings were slightly higher than the level required for a steady-state growth path (i.e. the savings rate was slightly higher than s= β g=6%-7%).
-The observed real growth rate of private wealth g_w was actually 1.3%, i.e. slightly below g{ws} .
-In our accounting framework, we attribute the differential to changes in the relative price of assets, and we find a modest negative q effect (-0.1%) (see Table 1).
-Of course, it could just be that we slightly overestimate 19th century saving rates, or
+A few additional points about the long-run evolution of the wealth-income ratio β_t might be worth noting here.26 Consider first the 1820-1913 period.
+We find that β_t gradually rose from about 550-600% around 1820 to about 650-700% around 1900-1910 (see Figure II).
+The real growth rate g of national income was 1.0%.27 The savings rate s was about 8-9%, so that the average savings-induced wealth growth rate $g{ws} = s/\beta$ was 1.4%.
+That is, it was larger than g.
+This explains why the wealth-income ratio was rising during the nineteenth century: savings were slightly higher than the level required for a steady-state growth path (i.e., the savings rate was slightly higher than $s^ = \beta g = 6-7\%$).
+The observed real growth rate of private wealth g_w was actually 1.3%, slightly below g{ws} .
+In our accounting framework, we attribute the differential to changes in the relative price of assets, and we find a modest negative q effect (-0.1%) (see Table I).
+Of course, it could just be that we slightly overestimate nineteenth-century saving rates, that we slightly underestimate the nineteenth-century rise in the wealth-income ratio, or both.
+But the important point is that our stock and flow series are broadly consistent.
+It is also interesting to note that a very substantial fraction of the nineteenthcentury rise in the wealth-income ratio (possibly all of it) went though the accumulation of large foreign assets.28